 Let me share some lessons learned

 Ansible uses the global variable namespace.
-I know about workaround via private_role_vars, but it is not a silver bullet.
+I know about a workaround via private_role_vars, but it is not a silver bullet.

 Let us create two roles